saeromlee-phd/github.io/_pages/about.md

 Welcome!

-I am a Visiting Assistant Professor of Economics at [Union College](https://www.union.edu/economics).
+I am a PhD Candidate in Economics at UC Riverside.

-My research interests are in Macroeconomics, Finance, Applied Econometrics and Climate Change.
+My research interests are in Applied Econometrics, Macroeconomics, and Finance.

 My CV can be found [here](https://murilo-silva.com/files/cv_murilo_silva.pdf).